TEACHING

 I sometimes have availability for private lessons, either in London or online over Zoom.
 Please email contact@richarduttley.com for enquiries.

-I regularly examine at RCM and other conservatoires, and was External Examiner for Guildhall’s Artist Diploma (keyboard) in 2023 and the Royal Welsh College of Music & Drama’s Associate Examiner.
-I have been on admissions panels for both RCM and RCMJD.
+I regularly examine at RCM and other conservatoires, and was External Examiner for Guildhall’s Artist Diploma (Keyboard) recitals in 2023, and the Royal Welsh College of Music & Drama’s Associate Examiner.
 I have served on the jury for the Royal Philharmonic Society Awards for Large-Scale Composition (2016) and Chamber-Scale Composition (2020).
 I adjudicated the Royal Academy of Music’s Sterndale Bennett Piano Prize (for playing of Romantic piano music) in 2022.

 I have given lectures on the following topics: